CME211/notes/syllabus.md

 afternoons and be due the following Friday at 4:30 pm via online submission.

 This year, students are expected to complete *all* assignments.
-Across all assignments, students are permitted a total of 2 late days, which can be used one day at a time.
+Across all assignments, students are permitted a total of 3 late days, which can be used one day at a time.
 I.e., each late day used grants up to a 24-hour extension, and a late day cannot be used partially (e.g. if you hand in an assignment 2 hours after the deadline, you will have used up an entire late day).
-Usage of *additional* late days (beyond 2) will be penalized at the end of the quarter, by an amount subject to the discretion of the staff!
+Usage of *additional* late days (beyond 3) will be penalized at the end of the quarter, by an amount subject to the discretion of the staff!
+E.g. with one *additional* late day, we might choose to penalize 25% of allowable marks, and with two *additional* late days, we might choose to penalize 50% of allowable marks, and with three *additional* late days, we might choose to penalize 75% of allowable marks.

 Note that failure to submit even a single assignment corresponds to *at least* a full final letter grade deduction.